Gemini Israel V

 Series A in 2007

-XJet Ltd. is a manufacturer of advanced additive manufacturing solutions specializing in inkjet-based 3D printing systems for metal and ceramic parts.
-Founded in 2005 and headquartered in Rehovot, Israel, the company initially focused on the solar industry before transitioning to metal additive manufacturing in 2013.
-XJet has developed a patented technology known as NanoParticle Jetting™ (NPJ), which utilizes solid metal nanoparticles suspended in liquid ink to produce high-quality, geometrically complex parts.
-This innovative approach allows for the ease of metal manufacturing akin to traditional inkjet printing without sacrificing production efficiency.
-The company serves various markets, including aerospace, automotive, medical, and tooling, and generates revenue through the sale of its 3D printing systems and consumables.
-With a strong emphasis on research and development, XJet boasts a team of 50 specialists and has filed numerous patents to protect its technological advancements.
+XJet Ltd. is a Rehovot, Israel-based company specializing in additive manufacturing solutions, primarily through its innovative inkjet-based 3D printing systems for metal and ceramic parts.
+Founded in 2005, XJet has developed its proprietary NanoParticle Jetting™ technology, which utilizes solid metal nanoparticles suspended in liquid ink to create high-quality, geometrically complex components.
+This process allows for precise deposition of ultra-thin layers of materials, offering the versatility of inkjet printing without sacrificing production speed.
+XJet's applications cater to various industries, including aerospace, automotive, medical, and tooling, and its products generate revenue through the sale of 3D printing systems and associated consumables.
+The company has built a strong intellectual property portfolio, with over 50 registered and pending patents, reflecting its commitment to innovation in the additive manufacturing sector.

 Novafora